Enrollment Deferral Policy

 Students admitted from the waiting list for fall semester enrollment are expected to enroll for the fall semester.
 Cornell will not honor requests from students admitted from the waiting list to defer enrollment to the following fall.

-Admitted and newly enrolling students wishing to defer enrollment for one or two years should submit an official request to Cornell undergraduate admissions using your Application Status Page and submitting the Deferral Request Form.
-You can email the Director of Undergraduate Admissions if you have any questions at firstname.lastname@example.org.
+Admitted and newly enrolling students wishing to defer enrollment for one or two years should submit an official request to Cornell undergraduate admissions by visiting your Application Status Page and submitting the Deferral Request Form.
+You can email the Director of Undergraduate Admissions if you have any questions at email@example.com.
 We may wish to discuss the request and the possibility of fulfilling enrollment deferral goals through a Cornell program.